artsy/force/doc/getting_started.md

 # Getting Started with Force

 *Force* is the codename for the desktop web app found at artsy.net.

-Before you can set up Force for development you will want to set up [Gravity](https://github.com/artsy/gravity) which will provide the Artsy API Force consumes.
-This doc will assume you've set up XCode and common development tools after getting started with Gravity.
+This doc will assume you've set up XCode and common development tools.

-## Ezel

-Read up on [Ezel](http://ezeljs.com/) and familarize yourself with Force concepts by understanding the foundation it was built on.

 ## Install Node.js